Guidance for applicants

 Does the legal department of lead partner institution accept the chosen Research Agreement?

-Before submitting the proposal, the lead partner has to make sure, that the legal department of his institutions accepts to sign the GIP Research Agreement as it is, as GÉANT will not accept any changes.
+Before submitting the proposal, the lead partner must ensure that the legal department of his institutions accepts to sign the GIP Research Agreement as is, without any amendments.
 There are two versions available, with and without a Data Processing Agreement section.
-The applicant needs to choose the correct version, taking into account, if in the project any personal data will be processed or not.
+The applicant needs to choose the correct version, taking into account, if any personal data will be processed.

 Do you need further advice and support?

-For further information and help please email email@example.com.
+For further information and help please contact us.
 Answers to your question may be included in an FAQ section available on the Innovation Fund web page on the GÉANT website.

 Support to Applicants

 For further information and help, please consult the FAQs below.
-If the information you require is not on the website, please contact: firstname.lastname@example.org
+If the information you require is not on the website, please contact us.

 What is the maximum award one organisation can be granted?